Autism Resource Center

 Who makes treatment decisions?

-Lucet’ care management staff reviews each request for services based on the coverage criteria in effect for your health plan.
-These coverage criteria are located on the Lucet website under Autism.
-Lucet uses the criteria to determine if further services will be covered under your health plan benefit.
+New Directions’ care management staff reviews each request for services based on the coverage criteria in effect for your health plan.
+These coverage criteria are located on the New Directions website under Autism.
+New Directions uses the criteria to determine if further services will be covered under your health plan benefit.
 Services must be considered “medically necessary” according to the coverage criteria in order to be covered.

-Lucet reviews the coverage criteria annually or more often as new findings on ASD treatment are released into the professional community.
-During quarterly Provider Advisory Committee meetings, Lucet receives input from ABA service providers on any changes proposed to the coverage criteria.
+New Directions reviews the coverage criteria annually or more often as new findings on ASD treatment are released into the professional community.
+During quarterly Provider Advisory Committee meetings, New Directions receives input from ABA service providers on any changes proposed to the coverage criteria.

 Parent Training